How much will an unsecured business loan cost?

 Key takeaways

 When you take out an unsecured business loan, you don’t have to provide collateral to secure the loan.
 Since the lender doesn’t have an asset that it can claim if you default on the loan, unsecured business loans tend to cost more than secured business loans.
-But how much an unsecured loan will cost depends on several factors.
+But the cost of an unsecured business loan depends on several factors.

 Unsecured business loan cost: Interest rates